What is Hand-Foot-and-Mouth Disease?

 “We’re seeing a lot of cases coming through,” says Dr. Eva Hernandez-Chin, a pediatrician with the University of Miami Health System.
 “Typically we’re getting kids who are in a daycare or nursery setting, mostly those who spend time in groups.”

 HFMD is seen more frequently in children younger than five, but older children, as well as adults, can also get it.
 Usually, adults don’t show symptoms, but that’s not always the case.
 A few months ago, the disease made national news when New York Mets pitcher Noah Syndergaard was sidelined by it.
 Media outlets made much of the fact that HFMD was an unusual reason for a baseball player to go on the disabled list.
 It was believed that Syndergaard contracted the virus at a kids’ baseball camp he hosted in the summer.

-While the Mets pitcher case is rare, it’s important to recognize that “adults are still carriers even when they show no symptoms,” says Dr. Hernandez-Chin.
-“They can still transmit it without knowing they’re doing so.”
+While the Mets pitcher case is rare, it’s important to recognize that “adults are still carriers even when they show no symptoms,” she says.

 Blame hand-foot-and-mouth disease on coxsackievirus a16 and enterovirus 71 — or what Dr. Hernandez-Chin and other pediatricians call the coxsackie virus.
 Unfortunately, it’s easily transmittable, not unlike a pesky cold that makes the round of a preschool.
 A child (or a grown-up) can catch it from someone who has it or by simply touching a surface with the virus, such as doorknobs, toys, tables, or the weeping sores that accompany the illness.
 Infected people “are highly contagious” for the first week of the illness.